Seth1024T/Hello-World-3/README.md

 Okay, so check out the program for more details on how to use modules, and to put them into seperate files.

+The licence will produced shortly, once the program is tested